| A masterpiece, dealing with a subject which

 of the most significant debates in the history of western Christendom.

 Presiding is the cardinal who is also a papal legate.
+The debate is being held to determine whether

 American Indians possess human souls.
 In other words to decide